Does Baby Shampoo As Eye Makeup Remover Really Work? — PHOTOS

-I am always, always on the hunt for ways to incorporate budget-friendly hacks into my beauty routine, and lately a new one has been catching my eye.
-I've been seeing lots of gals claiming baby shampoo as eye makeup remover works, so I finally decided to test it out.
-After an unexpectedly impressive amount of success using coconut oil as DIY waterproof eye makeup remover, I figured why not try baby shampoo?
-After all, it promises "no more tears."
+I am always on the hunt for budget-friendly hacks to incorporate into my beauty routine, and a new one recently caught my eye.
+I've noticed more than a few fellow beauty writers claiming baby shampoo as eye makeup remover works wonders, so I decided to test it out!
+After an impressive amount of success using coconut oil as a DIY waterproof eye makeup remover, I figured why not trust my internet friends again and try baby shampoo?
+I just hoped the "no more tears" would hold up...

-Since I work as a freelance writer, I admit I felt a little silly putting on eye makeup solely to take it off, but alas, anything to uncover the truth!
-To pull this off, all I need to round up was a bottle of baby shampoo and makeup remover cotton pads.
-According to LiterallyDarling, I just needed to squirt about a dime-sized amount of baby shampoo into my hands, lather with a touch of water, wipe across my (closed) eyes with a pad, and wash off my eye makeup.
+I felt a little silly putting on eye makeup solely to take it off, but alas, anything for a beauty experiment!
+Once my mascara was set, all I had to do was grab a bottle of baby shampoo and makeup remover cotton pads from under my sink.
+According to LiterallyDarling, I was supposed to squirt about a dime-sized amount of baby shampoo into my hands, lather with a touch of water, wipe across my (closed) eyes with a pad, and wash off my eye makeup.
 Simple enough, right?

-I'll admit, willingly putting shampoo in my eyes was nerve-wracking, but the whole process was a breeze once I got over the mental barrier.
-As for how well it worked?
+Willingly putting shampoo in my eyes was admittedly nerve-wracking, but the whole process was a breeze once I got over the mental barrier.
+As for a step-by-step of how well it worked?
 Find out below!